DAFR Data Acquisition Flight Recorder

 - Flight Data Recording (FDR)

 Curtiss-Wright has been manufacturing crash protected recorders since 1957, was the first to bring a combined cockpit voice/flight data recorder (CVR/FDR) to market in 1986 and the first to obtain...

 Curtiss-Wright has developed the most versatile recorder available, in the most compact package, fully approved for current and anticipated requirements.
 On-aircraft download is achieved in less...

+The release notes for version 5.7.1 updates can be downloaded here.
 Effective Flight Operations and Quality Assurance (FOQA) programs are hard to implement.
-There is seldom a shortage of flight data but useful interpretation requires superior analysis and viewing...
+There is seldom a shortage of...

 Current and anticipated FAA and EUROCAE requirements for crash protected recorders could be a considerable burden to your fleet and your business.
 A combined solution for the future also provides operational benefits today.
 Curtiss-Wright have developed the most versatile recorder available, in the most compact package, fully approved for current and anticipated requirements.
 On-aircraft download is achieved in less than 2 minutes and can be networked directly to a remote operational base for remote diagnostics and fault reporting.